 2017 Leadership Development Cohort

-The Reformation Project’s rigorous leadership development program gives LGBTQ Christians and allies the opportunity to:
+The Reformation Project’s rigorous leadership development program brought together 34 LGBTQ Christians and allies from across the country and around the world in order to:

 - Spend three months studying the most important scholarly work and debates about the Bible and LGBTQ issues.